Yours truly is starting the purge

 So young and already been through so much trauma and gloom

-In Buddhism, they teach that in the garbage pile, the lotus will always bloom
+In Buddhism, they teach that in the garbage pile, the lotus blooms

 So, when you see their parents stressed just know that they’re doing their best